 - No other water can be added to the bath (other than officially recognized exceptions).

-- No overflowing water is reused and sent back into the bath, and
+- There is no overflowing water is reused and sent back into the bath, and

-- No filtered water is used to compensate for a lack of hot water.
+- Non-filtered water is used to compensate for a lack of hot water.

 In addition to luxurious gensen kakenagashi, Tokino Irodori also offers a variety of other types of hot spring.
 You get to enjoy, for example, (1) nano water which helps detox, (2) carbonated water, and (3) well water.